gavinfielder/pft/README.md

 ## Workflow with PFT

 unit\_tests.c shows you all the tests that are available.
 Failing a test means that your output and/or return value was not the same as the libc printf.
-When this happens, there will be a new file, 'test\_results.txt', that holds information about the failed test, what the expected output was, and what your output was.
-You can then find the test in unit\_tests.c to see what code was run that produced an error.
+When this happens, there will be a new file, 'test\_results.txt', that holds information about the failed test, the first line of code for the test (most of them are one line anyway), what printf printed, and what ft\_printf printed.

 ```
 vim trick: In the command line, type `/test-name` and hit enter.
 This takes you to a particular test.